WEATHER BULLETIN FOR THE HIGH SEAS FOR METAREA VII.

 MARION FORTIES EAST (40S/50S, 35E/50E):

-VIS : Good, but moderate to poor in showers and thundershowers in
+VIS : Good, but moderate to poor moderate in showers and rain in the

 AREA 2: